Silent Guitar Buyers Guide

 The Koopal EG100 is an affordable steel string silent guitar that is designed for practicing comfort.
 It is lightweight and disassembles easily for quick practice sessions wherever and whenever the inspiration strikes.
 Just take off the detachable frames and put everything inside its compact bag.
 No one would suspect you were carrying a guitar.

 For its price, the guitar's body and neck is surprisingly made of great looking mahogany, although I find the slotted headstock placed at the bottom end of the guitar to be a bit odd for my taste.
 Other features include a rosewood fretboard, aluminum frames, and it even includes a cable and a headphone for immediate playing out of the box.
 I found this guitar for sale at an affordable price of around $260.
 For more details and to buy this guitar, you can visit Koopal.

 Good quality affordable instruments are starting to invade the silent guitar market, case in point is the Sojing 020A-U, a welcome new addition to this list.
 This cheap silent guitar surprisingly comes with a full-sized body, allowing for classical guitar like playability.
 The nut width is 2 1/16", scale length is 25 3/4" and it is 39" long.

 Like the more expensive silent guitars, the Sojing 020A-U comes with detachable body frames for convenient storage.
 Although a bit more bulky than the other models, the frames look better and the shape better resembles the body of an actual nylon string guitar.
 The guitar features a rosewood fingerboard and comes with tone and volume control knobs.
-At just $165, this is certainly a tempting silent guitar for beginners or for those that are looking for budget friendly alternatives.
+Usually selling for less than $200, this is certainly a tempting silent guitar for beginners or for those that are looking for budget friendly alternatives.
 Visit Minjisheng for more information.
 Get the latest reviews and price at Amazon.com

 Share This Article